kiiski10/kanapeli2/README.md

 Game supports .tmx-map files created with Tiled.

-Default map (test.tmx) is made using tileset by LimeZu (https://limezu.itch.io/serenevillagerevamped)
+Default map (test.tmx) is made using tileset by LimeZu (https://limezu.itch.io/serenevillagerevamped) (CC BY 4.0)